gixxerblade/city-state-lookup-tool/README.md

 We also added `<code>` so we can view our inputs as they are updated.
 (This can be removed later)

 We `disabled` the city and state input boxes because we do not want our user to have the ability to change it.
 You can also use the `readonly` attribute as well.
 The difference is minor but may make a difference depending on the end state of your form and accessibility needs.
 A `readonly` element is just not editable, but gets sent when the form submits.
 A `disabled` element isn't editable and isn't sent on submit.
-Another difference is that `readonly` elements can be focused (and getting focused when "tabbing" through a form) while disabled elements can't
+Another difference is that `readonly` elements can be focused (and getting focused when "tabbing" through a form) while disabled elements cannot.

 If you notice, there is nothing to `submit` the form because we are going to update the city and state as the user types into the zipcode input.
 You will also notice that you can't actually type anything into the form.
 We will fix this next.